Why Do We Laugh When We Are Tickled?

 Before delving deep into the laughter part of the tickle, let us scratch the surface of the word ‘tickle’ first.
 Tickling can be stimulated in two different ways.
 A very light and subtle touch or movement on your skin that causes an itchy tickle without laughter and a heavy tickle that stimulates laughter, goose bumps and tears.
 Sometimes, you might turn into an angry beast soon when someone tickles you forever.
 So it is clear that the sensation is somehow linked with emotion.
 And now, for our curious minds, we shall jump deep inside the physiology of tickling and explore why tickling is a serious stuff and what causes the emotional responses like laughter and pain.

-Tickling involves the somatosensory cortex, which senses the touch, and also involves the nerves that are associated with pain.
+Tickling involves the, which senses the touch, and also involves the nerves that are associated with pain.
 When someone tickles or touches your tickle spots, the somatosensory cortex senses the touch and as this somatosensory stimulus (tickling) is also mediated by anterior cingulate cortex (the part of the brain that senses pleasant information), you laugh.
 The level of tickling decides if you want to stay laughing or if you want to turn into a monster and bite them back.

 Why can’t you tickle yourself?